As auto costs rise, will the US miss the golden age of electric vehicles?

 Daily energy & climate — solar, EVs, oil, the policy fights and tech bets shaping the transition.
 Free.

-- Chinese-made cars accounted for about 20% of UK December new-car sales and 6.4% of EU sales despite new tariffs, but remain unavailable in the US market.
+- China offers more than 200 EVs and hybrids priced under $25,000 versus just eight US models in that range, and Chinese-made cars accounted for about 20% of UK December sales and 6.4% of EU sales despite new tariffs.